knative/docs/docs/admin/install/README.md

 # Installing Knative

 !!! tip
-    You can install a local distribution of Knative for development use, by following the [Getting started guide](../getting-started/getting-started.md){_blank}.
+    You can install a local distribution of Knative for development use by following the [Getting started guide](../getting-started/){_blank}.

 You can install the Serving component, Eventing component, or both on your cluster by using one of the following deployment options: